← Back home

 • forward <steps> - move forward on the grid.

-• repeat <n> [ ... ] - run the commands inside the brackets n times.
+• repeat <n> [ ... ] - run the enclosed commands n times.

 How to Play